cardano-foundation/CIPs/CIP-0120/README.md

 This is a long sentence and I have valid reasons for it being so long, such as being an example of a long sentence.
-When this sentence is rendered it should be shown to directly follow the sentence above.
+When this sentence is rendered it SHOULD be shown to directly follow the sentence above.

 This sentence is the start of a new paragraph.